Penned by Kimberly White

 You will need to sign up for eHow and sign in with your Facebook account for the clipping app to work, so remember to delete the app from your Facebook permissions settings after you are finished, because the app gives eHow access to your Facebook profile and allows it to post to your account.

 (And by the way, if you prefer that your images not be pinned on Pinterest, they also offer a similar code that you can find in the support section of their site.)

 By watermarking your images and adding the above code to your website’s header, you’ve made a great start, but there is, unfortunately, no guaranteed way to stop eHow from scraping your content.
 Here are a few more actions you can take that will hopefully increase the odds that you will prevent this, or at least be able to enforce your copyright in the event of infringement.

 Disclaimer: I am not an attorney, and this is not to be construed as legal advice.
 I am simply sharing with you what has worked for me so far:

 If you have any more ideas about how to prevent eHow from scraping content, or any other thoughts on this subject, please share your feedback in the comments below.
 And please share with others who need to be able to make informed choices about who is—and is not—allowed to profit from their hard work.

-About the author: Kimberly has a B.S. in IT Management.
+About the author: Kimberly has a B.S. in IT Management and owns Kimberly Studios, a design and development company.
 She studied database technologies in grad school before launching “Crunchy Data” in 2002 to help small businesses organize and mine their website data.
 She now combines her data analysis skills with her passion for design and writing by developing integrated WordPress website solutions for small businesses.